COMPOSET PRODUCTS L.L.C.

 Our products alone cannot fix delamination.
 Our kit is a tool developed for use in RV side wall delamination repair that has to potential to repair or improve delaminated walls, floors, and roofs.

 What is delamination?

-Delamination occurs when the bond between one or more layers fails.
-This can happen in isolated areas, or throughout the entire panel.
+Delamination happens when the bond between one or more layers fails.
+This can happen in isolated areas, or throughout the entire wall panel.

 Why does delamination occur in an RV?